 Also, if the dog becomes lethargic and refused to eat for days after the procedure, contact your vet as soon as possible.
 These regular activities should resume as the wound heals, so give it two weeks or so.

 Accept that the dog has undergone a major procedure.
-Bouts of aggression, excessive sleepiness and even drowsiness are to be expected in the hours and days after a spay surgery.
+Bouts of aggression, excessive sleepiness, and even drowsiness are to be expected in the hours and days after spay surgery.
 The use of an Elizabethan collar can help reduce issues from the dog biting or scratching at the incision site.

 If regular sutures have been used, a return trip to the vet will be needed to have them removed.
 This usually takes place 1-2 weeks after the operation.
 Dissolvable sutures may be used instead, and do not require a second appointment for removal.